-To maintain overall health, no system in the human body is more important that our immune system
+To maintain overall health, no system in the human body is more important than our immune system

 Trillions of immune cells are scattered throughout our body, all performing vital tasks.
 When this is altered, it can lead to devastating diseases, where autoimmune/autoinflammatory diseases can be viewed as the poster child of defective or overactive immune systems.